Yogxx/openwrt-neko/README.md

 ## About

-This project continues the work originally started by **nosignal**, who is no longer active in maintaining it.
+This project is a fork of the original **luci-app-neko** by [nosignals](https://github.com/nosignals).
+Since the upstream project is no longer actively maintained, this fork continues development and updates independently.

 ## Credits

 - [nosignals](https://github.com/nosignals) — original author
 - [bobbyunknown](https://github.com/bobbyunknown)
--